IpsumDominum/Extending-Q-format-quantization-for-deep-learning-acceleration-on-FPGA/README.md

 much unneeded overhead when computing deep neuronetworks.
 Application-specific integrated circuit(ASIC) consume much less power than its GPU counterparts but are not easy to design, build and test rapidly.
-Field programmable gate arrays (FPGAs) are a more flexible alternative to ASIC allowing for rapid design and testing.
-FPGAs are slightly slower than ASICs but retains its efficiency advantage over GPUs, thus making it a popular platform to conduct neuronetwork hardware acceleration experiments.
+Field programmable gate arrays (FPGAs) are a more flexible alternative to ASIC allowing for rapid design and testing, thus making it a popular platform to conduct neuronetwork hardware acceleration experiments.
-In particular, FPGAs is often used to co-design software and hardware methods so they work better combined leveraging each other.
-Quantization is a simple, scalable, and accuracy preserving method usually applied in software but may be combined efficiently with hardware optimizations.
-Work by Chun Yan Lo and Chiu-Wing Sham showed that a well optimized fixed point quantization scheme is capable of 20x speed up in Giga Operations Per second compared with Nvidia RTX 2070 GPU running neuronetwork with the keras library.
+Quantization is a simple, scalable, and accuracy preserving method usually applied in software but may be combined efficiently with hardware optimizations through the FPGA.
+Work by Chun Yan Lo and Chiu-Wing Sham showed that a well optimized fixed point quantization scheme is capable of 20x speed up in GOP compared with Nvidia RTX 2070 GPU running neuronetwork with the keras library.
 One difference however between the Lo et al implementation and traditional quanti- zation is that they use a special quantization format called Q-format.
 Instead of using full integer quantization Q-format delegates parts of the bits to after the binary point.